michaeldexter/occambsd/README.md

 ## OccamBSD: An application of Occam's razor to FreeBSD
 a.k.a. "super svelte stripped down FreeBSD"

-This project incorporates several inter-related scripts with the broad goal of producing purpose-built FreeBSD systems:
+This project incorporates several inter-related scripts with the broad goal of producing purpose-built FreeBSD systems and preparing disk images for OmniOS, Debian, and Windows:

 ```
 mirror-upstream.sh	Creates and maintains a local git.freebsd.org repository with releng, stable, and main branches